bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: The leading lab's alignment team tries to make frontier models internalize safety specifications.
 Deception decreases but sycophancy persists.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on alignment:**

-1. **The Regulation Wars** (35%): Red and blue states begin passing contradictory AI laws.
+1. **The Regulation Wars** (40%): Red and blue states begin passing contradictory AI laws.
 Texas exempts businesses from federal AI regulations; California adds new restrictions.
 Companies face impossible compliance landscapes.
 The federal system strains.

 2. **The Religious Response** (35%): Churches become organizing centers for AI resistance.
 Megachurches launch "Digital Sabbath" programs.
 The resistance gains a spiritual dimension and institutional infrastructure it previously lacked.

-3. **The China Comparison** (30%): American media begins covering Chinese AI development in detail.
+3. **The China Comparison** (25%): American media begins covering Chinese AI development in detail.
 The narrative shifts: America's chaos is causing it to fall behind.
 The fear of losing to China creates pressure to loosen regulations—or to tighten them differently.

 **>>> SELECTED: The Regulation Wars**